hybridsjs/hybrids/docs/basics/descriptor.md

 };
 ```

 However, there are a few differences.
-Instead of using function context (`this` keyword), the first argument of all methods is the instance of an element.
-It allows using arrow functions and destructuring function arguments.

-The second most change is the cache mechanism, which controls and holds current property value.
-By the specs, getter/setter property requires an external variable for keeping the value.
-In the hybrids, cache covers that for you.
-Additionally, the library provides a mechanism for change detection and calls `observe` method, when the value of the property has changed (directly or when one of the dependency changes).
+Instead of using function context (`this` keyword), the first argument of methods is an instance of the element, so we can use pure functions.
+The second difference is the cache mechanism, which controls and holds current value of the property.
+By the specs, accessor property requires an external variable for keeping the value.
+In hybrids, cache layer covers that for you.
+Additionally, the library provides a mechanism for change detection which calls `observe` method, when the value of the property has changed.

-**Despite the [factories](factories.md) and [translation](translation.md) concepts, you can always define properties using descriptors**.
+> **Despite the factories and translation concepts, you can always define property using descriptor**.
 The only requirement is that your definition has to be an object instance (instead of a function reference, an array instance or primitive value).

-## Defaults
+## Default Values

-The library provides a default method for `get` or `set` if they are omitted in the definition.
+The library provides default values for `get` or `set` methods if they are omitted in the descriptor.
 The fallback method returns last saved value for `get`, and saves passed value for `set`.
-If the `get` method is defined, the `set` method does not support fallback to default (it allows creating read-only property).
+If only `get` method is defined, the `set` method does not fallback to the default value (this mode creates read-only property).

 ```javascript
 const MyElement = {